 Carefully supervise young children when they are in the room with heater.
 When using the hand-held remote accessory, keep selector switch in the OFF position to prevent children from turning on burners with remote.

-You must operate this heater with the fireplace screen and hood in place.
-Make sure fireplace screen and hood are in place before running heater.
-The fireplace screen shall have openings for introduction of combustion air.
+You must operate this heater with a fireplace screen in place.
+Make sure fireplace screen is closed before running heater.

 Keep the appliance area clear and free from combustible materials, gasoline and other flammable vapors and liquids.

 SAFETY